Do you know what the word, “Yoga” means?

 In relating to the various parts of yourself, you first have to give them your attention.
 Then you can move closer to them by participating or interacting with them.
 You get a dialogue going.

-Eventually, you’ll find yourself in an intimate relationship with them!
+Eventually, you’ll find yourself in an intimate relationship with them.

-Learn more in my book, "Emotional Yoga: How the Body Can Heal the Mind".
+Get better at nurturing the relationship with yourself by reading: “Emotional Yoga: How the Body Can Heal the Mind“.